ckeditor/ckeditor5/packages/ckeditor5-highlight/docs/features/highlight.md

 	* `'redPen'` &ndash; available as the `'highlight:redPen'` button,
 	* `'greenPen'` &ndash; available as the `'highlight:greenPen'` button.

-	Passing an empty `value` will remove any `highlight` from the selection:
+	Passing an empty `value` will remove any `highlight` attribute from the selection:

 	```js
 	editor.execute( 'highlight' );